 I know it sounds mad to need suncream in Scotland but really, the sun is so damaging to your skin and the weather can be glorious.
 Even in the Scottish Highlands!

 If you plan to drive the NC500 during the summer months, prepare to be a mobile fast food outlet for the dreaded midges.
 Make sure you pack a couple of bottles of insect repellant and if you do get nibbled upon, tiger balm is pretty soothing.

 Once outside Inverness there are few large supermarkets or shopping centres along the NC500 route.
 There are lots of smaller convenience stores so if you do forget any essentials, you can buy them along the way.

 We think the most important thing to make sure you have is a good travel insurance policy.
 Seriously, if you can’t afford travel insurance, you can’t afford to travel at all.
-We think World Nomads is the best provider out there, especially for long term travellers.
-You can use the widget below to look up a policy that is right for you or take a look at why we recommend them here.
+We think World Nomads and True Traveller are the best travel insurance providers for long term travellers.
+You can use the widget below to look up a policy that is right for you from World Nomads and click here for a quote from True Traveller.

 Buy your North Coast 500 and Scotland guide books here or by clicking on the image below.
 We receive a small commission if you use our link and it helps us keep the site running.
 Don’t worry though, it doesn’t cost you a penny extra.